godotengine/godot-docs/classes/class_control.rst

 - :ref:`Vector2<class_Vector2>` **get_position** **(** **)**

-The node's position, relative to its parent.
+The node's position, relative to its containing node.
 It corresponds to the rectangle's top-left corner.
 The property is not affected by :ref:`pivot_offset<class_Control_property_pivot_offset>`.

 .. rst-class:: classref-item-separator